-Munro “revolutionized the architecture of short stories” – especially their tendency to move forward and backward in time – and “brought a modesty and subtle wit to her work that admirers often traced to her background growing up in rural Canada,” wrote Julie Bosman for The New York Times in 2013, after Munro was awarded the Nobel Prize in Literature.
+She “revolutionized the architecture of short stories” – especially with her tendency to move forward and backward in time – and “brought a modesty and subtle wit to her work that admirers often traced to her background growing up in rural Canada,” wrote Julie Bosman for The New York Times shortly after Munro received the Nobel honour.

 In addition to the 2013 Nobel Prize in Literature for her work as “master of the contemporary short story,” Munro is the recipient of many literary accolades, including the 2009 Man Booker International Prize for her lifetime body of work.
 She is also a three-time recipient of the Governor-General’s Award for Fiction and was the recipient of the Writers’ Trust of Canada’s 1996 Marian Engel Award and 2004 Rogers Writers’ Trust Fiction Prize for Runaway.